matteoceriscioli/matteoceriscioli.github.io/_pages/about.md

 - **AI Safety** – Ensuring AI makes safe and reliable decisions.

 ## Reviewing
-Reviewer for the **Adaptive and Learning Agents workshop (ALA)** at the International Conference on Autonomous Agents and Multiagent Systems (AAMAS-26).
+Member of the Program Committee, **Adaptive and Learning Agents workshop (ALA)** at the International Conference on Autonomous Agents and Multiagent Systems (AAMAS-26), reviewing and evaluating submissions.

 Reviewer for **Behaviormetrika**, an international peer-reviewed journal of the Behaviormetric Society of Japan, publishing research in data science and statistical modeling.